 Tactical Network Injector is supplied installed and ready for use, complete with all the foreseen applications.
 It can also be installed using a restore disk.
-The procedure is described below:

-Steps Result 1.
-Connect the computer to the network using an Ethernet cable and insert the installation CD. - Select Tactical Device for notebook version installation: operating system installation is launched and the computer shuts down when finished.
-IMPORTANT: the computer must remain connected to the internet during the entire installation process. - 3.
-Reboot the notebook; enter the passphrase to unlock the encrypted disk.
-The passphrase for first boot is "firstboot". -
+Steps Result Connect the computer to the network using an Ethernet cable and insert the installation CD. - Select Tactical Device for notebook version installation: operating system installation is launched and the computer shuts down when finished.
+IMPORTANT: the computer must remain connected to the internet during the entire installation process.

+3. Reboot the notebook; enter the passphrase to unlock the encrypted disk.
+The passphrase for first boot is "firstboot".